Juventus FC: Club statistics and records

-Alessandro Del Piero holds Juventus' official appearance record of 705 appearances.
+Alessandro Del Piero holds Juventus's official appearance record of 705 appearances.
 He took over from Gaetano Scirea on 6 April 2008 against Palermo.
 He also holds the record for Serie A appearances with 478.
 Including all official competitions, Del Piero is the all-time leading goalscorer for Juventus, with 290—since joining the club in 1993.
 Giampiero Boniperti, who was the all-time topscorer since 1961 comes in second in all competitions with 182.
 In the 1933–34 season, Felice Borel scored 31 goals in 34 appearances, setting the club record for Serie A goals in a single season.
 Ferenc Hirzer is the club's highest scorer in a single season with 35 goals in 24 appearances in the 1925–26 season.
 The most goals scored by a player in a single match is 6, which is also an Italian record.
 This was achieved by Omar Sívori in a game against Inter in the 1960–61 season.

 The first ever official game participated in by Juventus was in the Third Federal Football Championship, the predecessor of Serie A, against Torinese in a Juventus loss 0–1.
 The biggest victory recorded by Juventus was 15–0 against Cento, in the second round of the 1926–27 Coppa Italia.
-In the league, Fiorentina and Fiumana were famously on the end of Juventus' biggest championship wins, with both beaten 11–0 in the 1928–29 season.
-Juventus' heaviest championship defeats came during the 1911–12 and 1912–13 seasons: they were against Milan in 1912 (1–8) and Torino in 1913 (0–8).
+In the league, Fiorentina and Fiumana were famously on the end of Juventus's biggest championship wins, with both beaten 11–0 in the 1928–29 season.
+Juventus's heaviest championship defeats came during the 1911–12 and 1912–13 seasons: they were against Milan in 1912 (1–8) and Torino in 1913 (0–8).

 The signing of Gianluigi Buffon in 2001 from Parma cost Juventus €52 million (100 billion lire), making it the then-most expensive transfer for a goalkeeper of all-time until 2018.
 On 20 March 2016, Buffon set a new Serie A record for the longest period without conceding a goal (974 minutes) in the Derby della Mole during the 2015–16 season.
 On 26 July 2016, Argentine forward Gonzalo Higuaín became the third highest football transfer of all-time and highest ever transfer for an Italian club, at the time, when he was signed by Juventus for €90 million from Napoli.
 On 8 August 2016, Paul Pogba returned to his first club, Manchester United, for an all-time record for highest football transfer fee of €105 million, surpassing the former record holder Gareth Bale.
 The sale of Zinedine Zidane from Juventus to Real Madrid of Spain in 2001 was the world football transfer record at the time, costing the Spanish club around €77.5 million (150 billion lire).
 On 10 July 2018, Cristiano Ronaldo became the highest ever transfer for an Italian club with his €100 million transfer from Real Madrid.